The Micro-Aggregated Profit Share: Additional Results

 \subsection{Income Shares}

 In this section, we discuss the implications of our profit share estimates for the capital share.
-Under the representativeness assumption of Compustat firms, we compute the labor share from the National Income and Product Income Accounts as paid compensation of employees (GDICOMPA) divided by GDP.
-We then compute the capital share as one minus the sum of the labor- and the micro-aggregated profit share.
+We compute the labor share from the National Income and Product Income Accounts following \cite{karabarbounis2023perspectives}.
+That is, we compute the labor share as compensation of employees divided by GDP minus taxes plus subsidies less proprietor's income.\footnote{Implicit in this calculation is the assumption that proprietor's labor share is the same as that of employees.} Under the representativeness assumption of Compustat firms, we can compute the capital share as one minus the sum of the labor share and the micro-aggregated profit share.
 The results are displayed in Figure \ref{fig:income_shares}.

-Taking the labor share as given and using our micro-aggregated profit share to back out the capital share, we conclude that factor shares are relatively stable over time in line with the famous Kaldor facts.
-The labor share decreased about 6 percentage points from 58\% of GDP in 1970 to 52\% in 2013, and then rebounded to 55\% in 2020.
-Thus, over the entire sample period, we find that the labor share has decreased by about 3 percentage points.
-Given our estimate of a constant profit share at around 18\% of GDP, we find that the capital share has increased from 24\% to 27\% of value added.
+The labor share has declined from approximately 69\% of GDP in 1970 to 62\% in 2020; that is, a decline of 7 percentage points, which mostly occurred from 2000 onwards.
+The 7 percentage-points decline in the labor share was absorbed by capital and profit shares, which have fluctuated substantially over the period.
+Because of the large volatility in capital- and profit shares, it is not clear how to allocate the decline in the labor share.
+Given the constancy of the profit share at around 18\% of GDP that we report for the entire sample period, we view the decline in the labor share as (mostly) driven by an increase in the capital share.\footnote{\cite{rognlie2016deciphering} argues that the capital share increased because of the housing sector.} Overall, despite the large volatility, income shares appear to be relatively stable over time, contrary to what others have suggested, and in line with the famous Kaldor facts.